Barnsa/programming-resources/docs/conditionals/README.md

 In python many variables that you create, whether they be basic ones or composite variables, need to be compared or evaluated at some point.
 If you have a variable in your code that isn't, then you probably don't need that variable.

 ## Evaluation
+In a python program, each line of the program is evaluated from top to bottom and left to right, unless order of precedents is in effect, with few exceptions.
+Common evaluations are things such as addition and subtraction, consider this code:

+{{ code_from_file("conditionals/example-9.py", execute=True) }}

+The last few examples show how even though the order of precedence makes sure that multiplication and division happens before the addition and subtraction, but then immediately once they have been taken care of the evaluation happens from left to right again.
+As you can also see, the program executes from the top line to the bottom line of code.
+This creates a logical layout that we will utilise later.

 ## Order of Precedence
 Much like in math, python has an order to when an evaluation gets done.
 Here is a table: